An Overview of The Marijuana Industry

 With some previous retail management experience and knowledge of marijuana, you can earn about $75,000-$85,000 annually working as a cannabis dispensary manager.

 Agronomists are basically expert growers.
 They are soil experts who have the knowledge about how to grow, cultivate and genetically alter cannabis plants for new types of strains.
 Also, they are widely known as "crop doctors."
 They are responsible for improving durability and crop yield.

 Agronomists need to have a robust knowledge of earth science, chemistry, biology, and other relevant fields.
 If you think you qualify as an agronomist, you can bag about $75,000-$98,500 annually!

 18. Chief Scientific Officer

-This is an executive role in the business.
-The chief scientific officer looks over all the research, science, and technology operations at the weed company.
-Being a CSO requires a lot of qualifications, usually a master's or a PhD in the relevant field.
+This is an executive role in the business and so being a CSO requires a lot of qualifications, usually a master's or a PhD in the relevant field.
 Also, due to an extremely high salary of about $150,000-$225,000, you need to have extensive industry experience as well.